openebs/website/docs/main/user-guides/replicated-engine-user-guide/advanced-operations/HA.md

 - HA node agent (which runs in each csi- node) and
 - Cluster agent (which runs alongside the agent-core).

-The HA node agent looks for I/O-path failures from applications to their corresponding targets.
+The HA node agent looks for I/O path failures from applications to their corresponding targets.
 If any such broken path is encountered, the HA node agent informs the cluster agent.
 The cluster-agent then creates a new target on a different (live) node.
 Once the target is created, the `node-agent` establishes a new path between the application and its corresponding target.
 The HA feature restores the broken path within seconds, ensuring negligible downtime.

 :::warning
 The volume's replica count must be higher than one for a new target to be established as part of switch-over.